a-cordier/brp/README.md

 The current project goal is to take advantage of go templates and the [cobra](https://github.com/spf13/cobra) library to:

   - make bpk easily extensible to other languages
-  - provide a more intuitive command line tool by taking advantage of cobra
+  - provide a more intuitive command line tool

 If you want pure cpp integration with cmake, you may still want to use brp